Everett Silvertips

 The Everett Silvertips are an American major junior ice hockey team based in Everett, Washington.
 The team plays in the U.S. Division of the Western Conference of the Western Hockey League (WHL), and hosts games at Angel of the Winds Arena.
 The Silvertips joined the WHL as an expansion team ahead of the 2003–04 season.
-The team has not missed the playoffs in its 21-year history; Everett twice advanced to the league championship playoff series, but has not won the Ed Chynoweth Cup.
+The team has not missed the playoffs in its 21-year history and won their first Ed Chynoweth Cup in the 2025–26 season after two previous defeats in the final.

 History

 The city of Everett, with plans to build a new downtown arena complex, applied for a WHL franchise and was awarded conditional approval for an expansion franchise from the league in 2001.
 With the new team falling within the territorial rights of the Seattle Thunderbirds, Seattle ownership was given right of first refusal to purchase the new team; Bill Yuill decided to sell the Thunderbirds in order to take over the new expansion club.
 The new multi-million dollar complex, the Everett Events Centre, was completed ahead of the team's inaugural season, offering a seating capacity of 8,200.
 In 2003, the team hired former National Hockey League coach Kevin Constantine to be its first head coach.

 Beginning play in the 2003–04 season with a roster built through an expansion draft, the Silvertips rapidly established themselves as the best expansion team in league history.
 By January, Everett posted its 19th win of the season, breaking the previous expansion record of 18 wins posted by the 1995–96 Calgary Hitmen.
 The team would go on to win 35 games and finish atop the U.S. Division standings.
 In the playoffs, the Silvertips advanced all the way to the league final, upsetting the defending champion and heavily-favored Kelowna Rockets in the Western Conference final, with defender Mitch Love opening the series with an overtime goal.
 The team faced the Medicine Hat Tigers in the championship series, losing four straight games to fall short of the title.
 By the end of the year, the Silvertips, who earned a reputation as a disciplined defensive team, had set new records for an expansion team in every category.
 Constantine was named the league's coach-of-the-year.